 - Simply slice it up and eat as is.

 - Chop it into small pieces and top with Greek yogurt and chopped nuts.

 - Include it in a salad.

-The fruit is extremely healthy, some even describe it as a ‘super food’.
-It’s full of antioxidants, easy to digest carbohydrates, and omega fatty acids in the seeds.
+The fruit is extremely healthy and some even describe it as a ‘super food’.
+Indeed it is full of antioxidants, easy to digest carbohydrates, and omega fatty acids in the seeds.

 Dragon fruit is low in sugar (compared to other fruits) and has fewer carbs than most.